List of Star Fox characters: Katt Monroe

-SnowHorns

-The are a race of Woolly Mammoths that reside in the SnowHorn Wastes.

-ThornTails

-The are a peaceful tribe of dinosaurs that live in ThornTail Hollow on Sauria.
-They are based on the Nodosaurus.

 Beltino Toad

 is Slippy Toad's father.
-He works as the research director for the Corneria Defense Force.
-Beltino originally worked for Space Dynamics Co.
-Ltd. as an engineer.
+He serves as the director of Engineering at Space Dynamics Co.
+Ltd., and later serves as the research director for the Cornerian Defense Forces.
 He and Slippy construct many inventions for the Star Fox team, including the Blue-Marine and the Landmaster.
 Beltino is first mentioned in the Star Fox 64 Player's Guide, but does not make an in-game appearance until Star Fox: Assault.
-Beltino discovers the way to defeat the Aparoids.
-Star Fox destroys them using a program he developed.
+Beltino discovers the way to defeat the Aparoids, and Star Fox destroys them using a program he developed.
 In the English version of Assault, Beltino Toad is voiced by Scott Burns, and his Japanese voice actor is Hirohiko Kakegawa.

 Amanda Toad

 is Slippy's fiancée, who first appears in Star Fox Command.
-They meet two years prior to the events of Star Fox Command, and instantly fall in love.
+They meet two years prior to the events of Star Fox Command, and fall in love.
 Amanda occasionally helps the team out.
 She pilots the a ship armed with a multi-lock.
 She considers herself more of the leader in her relationship with Slippy, and always wants to be on his side during a fight.
-In two endings, she and Slippy settle down with children, one of whom joins Fox and Krystal's son, Marcus, as well as Lucy Hare's daughter and Falco Lombardi himself in forming a new Star Fox team.
-In another ending, she herself joins the Star Fox team to be close to Slippy.
+In two endings, she and Slippy settle down with children, one of whom joins Fox and Krystal's son, Marcus, as well as Lucy Hare's daughter and Falco Lombardi in forming a new Star Fox team.
+In another ending, she joins the Star Fox team to be close to Slippy.

-Corneria Army

-The also known as the is one of the main military forces on Corneria.
-Their purpose is to protect Corneria and all of the Lylat System from all types of threats.
-Besides General Pepper, Captain Shears, and the generic soldiers, among the members of the Corneria Army are:

 Bill Grey

-is a dog who is Fox's friend and appears to help him in Star Fox 64, Star Fox Command and Star Fox Zero.
-The two were originally in training together in the Cornerian Academy, and after Fox leaves to join Star Fox, Bill rises through the ranks and is elected commander of the Husky and Bulldog squadrons of Corneria.
-In his first two games, he assists Fox when Star Fox reaches Katina.
-The name of the character is a reference to General William Grey, from the 1996 blockbuster film Independence Day.
-The battle on Katina in Star Fox 64 also greatly resembles Independence Day.
-Bill is voiced by Daisuke Sakaguchi in the Japanese version of Star Fox 64, and Atsushi Abe in the Japanese version of Star Fox 64 3D and Star Fox Zero.
+is a dog who is Fox's friend and appears to help him in Star Fox 64, Star Fox Command, and Star Fox Zero.
+The two were originally in training together in the Cornerian Defense Academy, and after Fox leaves to join Star Fox, Bill rises to the rank of squadron commander of the Cornerian Air Force.
+He is now tasked with the defense of Katina Base and will assist Fox there.
+The name of the character is a reference to General William Grey from the 1996 blockbuster film Independence Day, which the battle on Katina in Star Fox 64 greatly resembles.

+Bill is voiced by Jock Blaney in the English version of Star Fox 64 and by Jaz Adams in the English versions of Star Fox 64 3D and Star Fox Zero.
+In the Japanese versions, he is voiced by Daisuke Sakaguchi in Star Fox 64 and by Atsushi Abe in Star Fox 64 3D and Star Fox Zero.
+Samuel Drake voices the character in the 2026 remake.